Judiciary of Colorado: Public defenders

+Sexual harassment has been reported as a widespread issue involving staff at Colorado Judicial Branch.
+This has been reported by media agencies such as The Denver Post.
+In 2024, a probation department in the branch fired an officer who reported an assault by a coworker, in which the police stated included “stalking both in and outside of work.”

 Law

 Procedure

 With certain exceptions, appeals of rights from districts courts, the Denver Probate Court and the Denver Juvenile Court are to the Colorado Court of Appeals.
 There are certain exceptions, in which an appeal of right lies directly to the Colorado Supreme Court.
 These include capital punishment cases, cases where a law is found to be unconstitutional by a district court, water court cases and discretionary review following county or municipal court appeals of right.
 The Colorado Court of Appeals also has jurisdiction over appeals directly from certain state administrative bodies.

 Most appeals from county courts, municipal courts and quasi-judicial local decision making bodies are made to a district court.
 All appeals other than appeals of right, including most appeals before a final judgment in civil cases, are to the Colorado Supreme Court.

 Law enforcement

 Supervision of convicted criminals on probation is a responsibility of the judicial branch.
 Jails for individuals awaiting conviction or sentencing, convicted of misdemeanors, petty offenses, or ordinance violations, and for convicted felons awaiting transfers to state prison, are operated by county sheriffs.
 Prisons for adults and supervision of individuals on parole are the responsibility of the state government through the state department of corrections.
 Incarceration of juvenile and certain mentally ill offenders are also the responsibility of the state government.